Comparative Dynamical Study of a Bound Entangled State: Bound entangled state, Negativity and CCNR criterion

 and

-Where $||..||$, $(..)^T$ and $(..)^R$ represent the trace norm, partial transpose and realignment matrix respectively.
-Further $\rho_{A}$, $\rho_{B}$ and $\rho_{AB}$ are the reduced density matrices of qutrit A, qutrit B and bound entangled state AB respectively, and expressed as,
+Where $\|..\|$, $(..)^T$ and $(..)^R$ represent the trace norm, partial transpose and realignment matrix respectively.
+Further $\rho_{A}$ and $\rho_{B}$ are the reduced density matrices of qutrit A and qutrit B and $\rho_{AB}$ is the density matrix of the bound entangled state respectively and expressed as,

-For a system, $N>0$ or $CCNR>0$ implies that the state is entangled, $N=0$ and $CCNR>0$ implies that the state is bound entangled, and $N>0$ corresponds to the free entangled state.
+For a system, $N>0$ or $CCNR>0$ implies that the state is entangled, $N=0$ and $CCNR>0$ implies that the state is bound entangled and $N>0$ corresponds to the free entangled state.